Best Gap Wedges 2024

 Larger head size may put some better players off

 Boasting a fantastic blend of forgiveness combined with performance, the Cleveland CBX 4 Zipcore wedges are a great option for golfers of varying abilities.
-That said, these wedges are designed mainly for golfers in the mid-to-high handicap range, but for slightly lower handicap golfers looking for a helping hand with their short game, these clubs could also be worth a try.
+That said, these wedges are designed primarily for golfers in the mid-to-high handicap range, but would also benefit the lower handicap golfer who is looking for a helping hand with their short game.

 Ping S159 Wedge